gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 **Key Extension:**

-This extension requests a forwarded key, holding the `tsh` profile and certificates for the current forwarded session.
+This extension requests a forwarded key, holding the `tsh` profile and certificates for the forwarded key.

         byte            SSH_AGENTC_EXTENSION
         string          key@goteleport.com